Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-No prerequisites, when-not-to-use, or contextual hints provided.
+No guidance is provided on when to use this tool versus alternatives.
+The description lacks information about prerequisites, limitations, or preferred use cases, leaving the agent to infer usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.